fariba-Dk/django-urls-views-templates/README.md

 $ pip3 freeze > requirements.txt
 ```

-### Do this When After Cloning down a Python / Django project from Github
+### Do this After Cloning down an existing Python / Django project from Github

 If you are downloading and running a Django project, you can